ald3ns/otx-hash-grabber/README.md

-# OTX Family Hash Grabber
+# OTX Malware Family Hash Grabber

 A simple little script to download all of the sample hashes from a specific malware family.
 Was slow so I added some absolutely scuffed threading.
 Now it's really fast but sometimes crashes.
 If it doesn't quite work, just try running it again and it'll probably be fine.